torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

   features.
 For example, if a device has an interrupt, then include the 'interrupts' property even if the driver is only polled mode.

-- DON'T refer to Linux or "device driver" in bindings.
+- DON'T refer to GNU/Linux or "device driver" in bindings.
 Bindings should be based on what the hardware has, not what an OS and driver currently support.

 - DO use node names matching the class of the device.
 Many standard names are